ROZALIYA0206/whitepaper/technical.md

 Algorithm: Aura
 ```

-As tested on the Kovan network and Parity recommendation:
+As tested on the Kovan network[[1](https://github.com/kovan-testnet/proposal)] and Parity recommendation:

 > Simple and fast consensus algorithm, each validator gets an assigned time slot in which they can release a block.
-The time slots are determined by the system clock of each validator.[[1](https://paritytech.github.io/wiki/Aura)]
+The time slots are determined by the system clock of each validator.[[2](https://paritytech.github.io/wiki/Aura)]

 <b>Issues with a faster block time in traditional protocols:</b>